sriramgkn/sriramgkn.github.io/_posts/2024-04-10-tformers-dfusers.md

 The Transformers library provides a wide range of capabilities for NLP tasks.
 You can explore more examples and tutorials in the official documentation [[4](#ref-4)].

-## Hugging Face Diffusers Library
+## HuggingFace Diffusers Library

-The Hugging Face Diffusers library focuses on diffusion models for generative tasks like image generation, audio generation, and even generating 3D structures of molecules.
+The HuggingFace Diffusers library focuses on diffusion models for generative tasks like image generation, audio generation, and even generating 3D structures of molecules.
 It provides pre-trained diffusion models, interchangeable noise schedulers, and modular components for building custom diffusion systems.

 Key features of the Diffusers library include:
 - State-of-the-art diffusion pipelines for inference with just a few lines of code